Mount Tai

 Mount Tai (泰山 (Tài Shān)) is a mountain of historical and cultural significance located north of the city of Tai'an.
 It is the highest point in Shandong province, China.
 The tallest peak is the Jade Emperor Peak (玉皇顶 (玉皇頂, Yùhuáng Dǐng)), which is commonly reported as being 1545 m tall.

 Mount Tai is known as the eastern mountain of the Sacred Mountains of China.
 It is associated with sunrise, birth, and renewal, and is often regarded the foremost of the five.
 Mount Tai has been a place of worship for at least 3,000 years and served as one of the most important ceremonial centers of China during large portions of this period.
 Because of its sacred importance and dramatic landscape, it was made a UNESCO World Heritage Site in 1987.
-It meets 7 of the 10 evaluation standards of World Heritage, and is listed as a World Heritage site that meets the most standards, along with the Tasmanian Wilderness World Heritage Area in Australia.
+It meets 7 of the 10 evaluation standards for World Heritage sites, and is listed as a World Heritage site that meets the most of the standards, along with the Tasmanian Wilderness World Heritage Area in Australia.